rstudio/gt/tests/testthat/_snaps/fmt_currency.md

     Condition
       Error in `validate_contexts()`:
       !
 All output contexts must be in the set of supported contexts.
-      * Supported: html, latex, rtf, word, default
+      * Supported: html, latex, rtf, word, and default
       * Invalid: none

 ---